LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ### Academic Honesty

-While students are encouraged to discuss labs and to use each other as resources, each student is responsible for their own work.
-In other words, you can help each other, but you can't copy any part of someone else's work&mdash;this includes code you find on the internet.
+While students are encouraged to discuss labs and to use each other as resources, each student is responsible for his/her own work.
+In other words, you can help each other, but you can't copy any part of someone else's work.
 The end product must be each student's own individual work.

 ### Generative AI